ajibade3210/NestJSBoardApi/README.md

 ## Data Transfer Object (DTO)

-Vata transfet Object is an `object for exchanging data between layers`.
+Data transfer Object is an `object for exchanging data between layers`.

 It is an object used to get data from DB and send it to service or Controller.

 A DTO is an object that defines how data is transmitted over a network.
 It can be defined using an interface or class (However Nest recommends Using Class...)

+DTO on its own is more of a guide on how to consume the API.
+Stating the kind of shape a request body is expected to be, It doesnt actually run any validation on its own.

-Why use Data ransfer Objects DTO?
+### Why use Data transfer Objects DTO?

 - efficient in checking data validity
 - makes the code more stable. it is also used as a type in Typescript.